dayseanm04/network/CCNA/README.md

 - Inter-VLAN routing
 - Network verification and troubleshooting exercises

-*Each project will include a README explaining the lab steps, topology, and results.* 📊

 ---

 ## 📌 How to Use
-1. Browse the folders to find labs, notes, or projects.
+1. Browse the folders to find labs.
 2. Follow README instructions in each project folder.